Clean Air Night fact sheet

 Why aren’t smoke control areas stopping people from burning?

-Smoke control areas (SCAs) exist to prohibit the most polluting domestic burning and grant local authorities the legislative powers to fine individuals burning poorly.
+Smoke control areas (SCAs) exist to prohibit the most polluting domestic burning and grant local authorities the legislative powers to fine individuals that are burning poorly.
 This encourages the best, least polluting burning practices and promotes the use of modern, efficient appliances as opposed to open fires or old, inefficient stoves.

 Find out more about smoke control areas in our article in light of expansions.